Revision 23-3; Effective July 1, 2023

-Standard Medical Expense — A $137 deduction applied to a Supplemental Nutrition Assistance Program (SNAP) budget and given to an elderly household member and/or a household member with a disability who incurs medical expenses of more than $35 but less than or equal to $137.
+Standard Medical Expense — A deduction applied to a Supplemental Nutrition Assistance Program (SNAP) budget.
+It’s given to an elderly household member, a household member with a disability, or both, who incur medical expenses of more than $35 but less than or equal to the standard deduction amount.

-Standard of Need — Basic needs of Temporary Assistance for Needy Families (TANF) families represented by a figure predetermined by the state of Texas according to the number of certified persons in the group.
-This figure represents food, clothing, housing, utilities, and incidentals.
-Incidentals include such things as normal day-to-day transportation, telephone, laundry, medical supplies not paid by Medicaid, home remedies, recreation and household equipment.
+Standard of Need — Basic needs of Temporary Assistance for Needy Families (TANF) families represented by a figure predetermined by the state of Texas per the number of certified people in the group.
+This figure represents food, clothing, housing, utilities and incidentals.
+Incidentals include normal day-to-day transportation, phone, laundry, medical supplies not paid by Medicaid, home remedies, recreation and household equipment.

-Standard Utility Allowance (SUA) — A standard deduction for the cost of utilities given to a household that either incurs a heating or cooling cost separate from the rent or received a Low Income Home Energy Assistance Program (LIHEAP) payment.
+Standard Utility Allowance (SUA) — A standard deduction for the cost of utilities.
+These are given to a SNAP household that either incurs a heating or cooling cost separate from the rent or received a Low-Income Home Energy Assistance Program (LIHEAP) payment.

 Standby List — Applicants who are awaiting an interview without a specific appointment.
 See Carryover Standby List.

-State Data Exchange (SDX) — Computer tape from the Social Security Administration that provides Supplemental Security Income (SSI) and Medicaid information on Texas Health and Human Services Commission (HHSC) individuals.
-Social Security information is also available on individuals who receive SSI and/or Medicaid.
-SDX information can be used as a source of verification and is available to advisors in the Texas Integrated Eligibility Redesign System (TIERS).
+State Data Exchange (SDX) — Computer tape from the Social Security Administration (SSA).
+It gives Supplemental Security Income (SSI) and Medicaid information on Texas Health and Human Services Commission (HHSC) people.
+Social Security information is also available for people who receive SSI or Medicaid.
+SDX information can be used as a source of verification and is available in the Texas Integrated Eligibility Redesign System (TIERS).

 State Online Query — SOLQ allows states real-time online access to SSA's SSN verification service.
-SOLQ enables State social services to rapidly obtain information they need to qualify people for programs.
+SOLQ enables state social services to rapidly get information they need to qualify people for programs.

-Sufficient Employment — Earnings from a job, other than seasonal work such as migrant or seasonal farm work, that would result in Temporary Assistance for Needy Families (TANF) ineligibility without including the 90 percent earned income disregard.
+Sufficient Employment — Job earnings, other than seasonal work such as migrant or seasonal farm work, that would result in TANF ineligibility without including the 90 percent earned income disregard .

-Supplemental Benefit — Additional benefits for a current month provided to a household during a month that the Texas Health and Human Services Commission (HHSC) already issued initial or ongoing benefits.
+Supplemental Benefit — Additional benefits for a current month given to a household during a month the Texas Health and Human Services Commission (HHSC) already issued initial or ongoing benefits.

 Supplemental Nutrition Assistance Program Combined Application Project (SNAP-CAP) — A demonstration project that outreaches elderly Supplemental Security Income (SSI) recipients who are not currently certified for SNAP.

-Supplemental Security Income (SSI) — A needs-tested program administered by the Social Security Administration providing monthly income to aged individuals and individuals who are blind or have a disability.
+Supplemental Security Income (SSI) — A needs-tested program administered by the Social Security Administration.
+It provides monthly income to aged people and persons who are blind or have a disability.

 System-Generated — Created by a computer system programmed with given parameters.
-For example, a notice is system-generated when an Eligibility Determination Group (EDG) is disposed.
+For example, a notice is system-generated when an EDG is disposed.
 The notice contains programmed information based on the program, type of assistance, and eligibility result.
-See user-generated.
+See User-Generated.

-Tax Dependent — A person who expects to be claimed by someone else as a dependent on a federal income tax return for the taxable year in which Medicaid or Children's Health Insurance Program (CHIP) eligibility is requested.
+Tax Dependent — A person who expects to be claimed by someone else as a dependent on a federal income tax return for the taxable year that Medicaid or Children's Health Insurance Program (CHIP) eligibility is requested.
+See Taxpayer.